Cedar Ridge Elementary

 Students should walk quietly in the halls and not disturb other students' learning.

 Playground equipment should be used properly.
 Students using the swings should sit on their bottoms and swing forward and back.
 Tag games and playground balls are not permitted in the woodchip playground area.
-During winter students are not allowed to throw snowballs or make ice slides.
-Snow slides should only be made in the designated area.
+During winter students are not allowed to throw snowballs.
 Students must stay in the play areas assigned by the school.
 These rules apply during recess with teachers and during lunch recess with the aides.

-Students should walk quietly into the lunchroom, get their lunch, find a place at their assigned tables whether in their classroom or the lunchroom and not move from seat to seat.
+Students should walk quietly into the lunchroom, get their lunch, find a place at their assigned tables and not move from seat to seat.
 They should use good table manners and keep conversations quiet.
-They should not throw food, or take food out of the lunchroom/ classroom.
-They should leave the table area clean, and obey the aides.
+They should not throw food, or take food out of the lunchroom.
+They should leave the table area clean, and obey the school staff.

 Students are expected to sit quietly with their teacher in an assigned area and pay attention.
 They should applaud at appropriate times, and not yell rude things or boo.
 Whistling, shouting, screaming, or stomping is not appropriate unless instructed to do so by the performer or the teacher.